awslabs/autonomous-driving-data-framework/modules/mlops/custom-kernel/README.md

 - `custom_kernel_name`: Name of the custom kernel.
 - `studio_domain_id`: SageMaker studio domain to attach the kernel to.
 - `studio_domain_name`: SageMaker studio name to attach the kernel to.
 - `sagemaker_image_name`: Name of the sagemaker image.
 This variable is also used to find the Dockerfile.
 The docker build script will be looking for file inside `modules/mlops/custom-kernel/docker/{sagemaker_image_name}`.
-2 Dockerfiles are added already: `pytorch-10` and `python310-ffmpeg`.
+1 Dockerfile is added already: `pytorch-10`.

 #### Optional